scorpp/db-vk/README.md

 Features
 --------
-It can only search music across VK.com.
+It can search music across VK.com or display 'My Music'.
 Track is added to current playlist by double click or with popup menu.
 That's it for now.

 Installation